 Besides the canned tomato base of this tomato soup, I added a couple of fresh tomatoes.
 Though not completely necessary, I removed the skin on them to make them a little more visually pleasant.
 Peeling tomatoes is easy and literally takes minutes.
 You can totally do it while the soup is simmering away:

 - Using a knife, make an “X” in the bottom of the tomato.

-- Plop into a pot of boiling water for a minute.
+- Gently place the tomatoes into a pot of boiling water for a minute.